edgedb/edgedb-java/docs/datamodeling.rst

 * Is prefixed with ``set`` followed by the field name in ``PascalCase``

-* Contain one parameter with the same type of the field;
+* Contain one parameter with the same type of the field

 * The method is public and non-static;